 - Malformation of inner auditory meatus– It is caused because of the unusually sized opening between the inner ear and the brain(inner auditory meatus) and their association with the other bone abnormality

-It is a hearing loss that appears after birth due to external environmental and physical factor such as diseases, injury and other condition.
+It is a hearing loss that appears after birth due to external environmental and physical factors such as diseases, injury, and other conditions.
 Children also are affected by the acquired hearing loss, meaning it occurs after birth.

 Conditions that cause hearing loss in child –